 IPTI a partner of UN Women’s program “Enhancing Women’s Leadership in the MENA Region”

 Over the next three years (36 months over four calendar years), IPTI will partly implement UN Women’s program “Enhancing Women’s Leadership for Sustainable Peace in Fragile Contexts in the MENA Region” through a USD 1.4 million project.

 IPTI will contribute to the program by generating evidence-based knowledge, which it will provide to women, and to key actors, including to all relevant stakeholders and supporters to peace processes in Syria and Yemen, as well as in Iraq, Libya, and in other areas.
 IPTI's research for the Global Study on the implementation of resolution 1325 highlighted the links that exist between women’s meaningful inclusion in peace processes and the likelihood of more durable and stable peace.

-IPTI’s analysis of 40 peace processes since 1989 shows that in cases where women’s groups were able to exercise strong influence on the negotiation process, chances were higher that an agreement would be reached than when women’s groups exercised weak or no influence.
-Strong influence of women in negotiation processes also positively correlated with a greater likelihood of agreements being implemented.
+IPTI’s analysis of 40 peace processes since 1989 shows that in cases where women’s groups were able to exercise a strong influence on the negotiation process, chances were higher that an agreement would be reached than when women’s groups exercised weak or no influence.
+A strong influence of women in negotiation processes also positively correlated with a greater likelihood of agreements being implemented.

-Yet, remaining obstacles continue to prevent sufficient and meaningful participation of women in peacemaking.
+Yet, obstacles continue to prevent the sufficient and meaningful participation of women in peacemaking.
 More research needs to be done to develop more standard practices on women’s inclusion in peace processes.
 There is a shortage of practically useful accessible evidence-based expertise on what works and what does not work with regard to participation and inclusion in peace and transition processes.
 IPTI aims to fill this gap by distilling its existing research, generating new research, and providing evidence-based comparative expertise and advice on inclusion and participation in peace and transition processes.